EdMatrix/edmatrix.github.io/_stds/MedBiq-Educational-Achievement.md

 ---
 title: Educational Achievement
 stdurl: https://www.medbiq.org/educational_achievement
+stdtype: Tech
 org: MedBiquitous
-types: "Student Data, Institutional Data, Competency Data"
+types: "Organizational,Personal,Event,Achievement"
 datalayers: "1,2,3"
-edlevels: "HigherEd, Workforce, Military"
-region: "Global"
+uses:
+context: "HigherEd,Workforce,Military"
-origin: Johmarx Patton/MedBiquitous
+provenance: Johmarx Patton/MedBiquitous
 ---
 **MedBiquitous Educational Achievement:** The Educational Achievement standard facilitates the exchange of data about a learner's achievements and competencies across the continuum of professional education.
 It includes the ability to document entrustment decisions and achievement of milestones.